Alan-Liang/spectec/spectec/test-prose/TEST.md

   a.
 Let (FRAME_ n { f }) be the topmost FRAME_.
   b.
 Assert: Due to validation, there are at least n values on the top of the stack.
   c.
 Pop the values val^n from the stack.
   d.
+Let instr* be the remaining instruction sequence.
+  e.
 Pop all values val'* from the top of the stack.
-  e.
+  f.
 Pop the frame (FRAME_ _ { _ }) from the stack.
-  f.
+  g.
 Push the values val^n to the stack.
 2. Else:
   a.
 Assert: Due to validation, the first non-value entry of the stack is a LABEL_.
   b.
+Let instr* be the remaining instruction sequence.
+  c.
 Pop all values val* from the top of the stack.
-  c.
+  d.
 Pop the label (LABEL_ _ { _ }) from the stack.
-  d.
+  e.
 Push the values val* to the stack.
-  e.
+  f.
 Execute the instruction RETURN.

 Step_pure/unop t unop
 1. Assert: Due to validation, a value of value type t is on the top of the stack.